steven-exarcos/pass-documentation/infrastructure-documenation/operations-production/ops-loaders.md

 * **AWS Batch:** The Journal Loader is executed as a batch job using AWS Batch.
 The Journal Loader batch job retrieves, processes, and uploads journal data to the PASS system.
 * **ECS:** The batch job is executed in ECS Fargate within AWS.
-The environment is deployed in the `jhupass-vpc` VPC.
+The environment is deployed in the main VPC.
 * **EventBridge:** AWS EventBridge is used to schedule the execution of the Journal Loader job.

 ## Grant Data Loader